RIAEvangelist/node-http-server/README.md

 #### basic
 this app could be launched as
 `` node basicApp.js verbose=true  ``
-to force verbose logging.
+to force verbose terminal output.
 This can be helpful if you have many servers in a single app and want them all to be verbose right now for debugging or testing purposes.

     var server=require('node-http-server');